-Other investment income, net decreased \$208 million and \$344 million for the three and six month periods of 2022, respectively, compared to the same periods in 2021.
-The decreases were primarily due to lesser amounts of realized gains and mark-to-market fluctuations on investments and a \$46 million charge recorded during the second quarter of 2022 related to a long-term solar energy investment.
+Other investment income (loss), net, decreased \$55 million and \$399 million for the three and nine month periods of 2022, respectively, compared to the same periods in 2021.
+The decrease for the three-month period was primarily due to mark-to-market fluctuations on investments.
+The decrease for the nine-month period was primarily due to mark-to-market fluctuations on investments, lesser amounts of realized gains and a \$46 million charge recorded during the second quarter of 2022 related to a long-term solar energy investment discussed further in Note 2 to the condensed consolidated financial statements.
 The charge on this long-term investment is offset with the benefit of the investment tax credits recorded in income tax benefit (expense).